binbinmods/AtO-Perk-Manager/Too Many Perks/README.md

 slow0c: Slow on heroes can stack up to 10, but only reduces Speed by 1 per charge

 ### Perks for Mark
 mark1d: Once per combat, when an enemy reaches 10 Mark, apply 2 Taunt.
 mark1e: Every 2 Mark charges on enemies increases Piercing Damage by 3.
 Mark does not increase any other damage type.

+### Perks for Evasion
+evasion: Evasion on all heroes can stack but loses all charges at the start of turn.

 ### Perks for Energy
 energy2d: Significantly increases the damage dealt by some high cost cards.
 Reduces damage dealt by some low cost cards.
 Works best for single damage instances.